France–India relations: Strategic partnership

 On 20 November 2015, a week after the attacks in Paris, French Minister Laurent Fabius visited New Delhi and met with Prime Minister Narendra Modi and Foreign Minister Sushma Swaraj.
 The discussion centered around enhancing cooperation to fight terrorism, as well as preparations for the 2015 Climate summit in Paris.
 After the meeting, Fabius stated that France and India were "in the same boat" with regards to terrorism saying, "I want to say that France is grateful for tremendous support it has received from the international community including Indian friends...
 We have a good cooperation with our Indian friends on this.
 I was discussing it this morning with Prime Minister Modi.
 We shall develop our cooperation."

 On 7 May 2025, French Foreign Minister Jean-Noël Barrot condemned the April 22 Pahalgam attack and affirmed France’s understanding of India’s right to defend itself against terrorism.
 He emphasized the importance of restraint from both India and Pakistan to prevent further escalation.
 The French government also expressed full support for India's efforts in combating terrorism.

 In June 2025, both India and France were systematically targeted in a disinformation campaign by Pakistan and China concerning India’s air power.
 The Pakistani and Chinese social media reportedly created a narrative to create cracks in the India-France strategic partnership through the dissemination of fake news, claiming that India now had a serious dispute with the French aerospace company Dassault Aviation.
 However, the Indian government did not make any public statements that'd indicate such a conflict.
+US–China Economic and Security Review Commission confirmed that China was behind the disinformation campaign.

+In February 2026, the ties between India and France were elevated to a "Special Strategic Partnership" with a shared belief in "strategic autonomy."
+Several institutes were launched including the Indo-French Centre for AI in Health, the Indo-French Centre for Digital Science and Technology, and the National Centre of Alliance for Skilling in Aeronautics.
+PM Modi called these institutes "future-building platforms."
+The elevation was built upon the 1998 initiative and the Horizon 2047 Roadmap adopted in 2023.
+The new designation signaled a deeper coordination at bilateral, regional and global levels, with both countries committing to a rules-based international order, reformed multilateralism and closer engagement in the Indo-Pacific.

 Institutional structure for dialogue

+Between National Security Advisers

 France and India have instituted a Strategic Dialogue at the level of National Security Advisers.
 The 27th round of Strategic Dialogue was held in Paris on 12–13 January 2015.
-The last Foreign Office Consultations at the level of Foreign Secretaries occurred in Paris on 17 June 2013.
+The Foreign Office Consultations at the level of Foreign Secretaries take place every year.
+The most recent one took place in January 2025.